Fremantle Stuff > West End > Phillimore Street

 Dalgety's Warehouse and Bond Store, 1901, is the first building from the west in both Phillimore and High Streets (1 Phillimore becomes 2 High St).
 Elder Smith owned it from 1927 until Lionel Samson bought it in 1971.
 Then in 1983 it was sold, and was later converted into apartments.

 Former weighbridge in the middle of the road with the Google Street View car passing.
 The weighbridge at the corner of Cliff and Phillimore, in the middle of a roundabout system, was built in 1921.
 In Council documents it's called '2 Phillimore St'.
-Council had approved 2018 that it be repurposed as a bar.
+Council had approved 2018 that it be repurposed as a bar, but it's currently a bike hire shop.

 Behind the weighbridge are the two Dalgety's buildings with the bond store at 1 Phillimore St on the right.
 Dalgety's Building, aka Elder's Building, cnr Cliff and Phillimore Sts, until recently housed the Wilhemsen Line offices.
 MSC moved into it in 2016, having refurbished the building (again).